 From the outside, my life was full.

-Years later, as I began sitting with people in their twenties, thirties, forties, and beyond, I recognized the same quiet strain in different forms.
-I consistently heard:
+Years later, as I began sitting with people in their twenties, thirties, forties, and beyond, I recognized the same quiet strain in different forms that I now call hidden stressors — deeper forces that quietly create inner stress and disconnection.

 • “I don’t know who I am.”